Thread: Official WOTBox Install DIY

 08-30-2012, 02:23 PM #4

 08-30-2012, 02:26 PM #6

 Nope, kook V12s (they hook pretty good for 500tq) and if you think Terry's shifts were slow, you'll call mine molases.
 HAHA.
 I'll post up some logs from tomorrow night though, we're working on a lean condition post shift right now.
-I'm waiting till spring to put the nitto NT555rs on.2011 335is DCT, moving to Italy, looking for new car friends
+I'm waiting till spring to put the nitto NT555rs on.2011 335is DCT, looking for new car friends in Italy.

 08-30-2012, 02:27 PM #7

 Has there been any records broken using this?
 Would it still make sense having the AR line lock on top of this?